influxdata/influx-cli/internal/api/templates/README.md

 * Update creation of `GenericOpenAPIError` to track sub-error models by reference
 * Add checks for `isResponseBinary` to directly return the response-body-reader, instead of pulling the entire body into memory and transforming it into an `*os.File`
+* GUnzip response bodies when `Content-Encoding: gzip` is set

 `client.mustache`
 * Removed use of `golang.org/x/oauth2` to avoid its heavy dependencies